shahanakattil/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L03_ImportSolution.md

 1. Select **Browse**, locate the **FabrikamChatbot_1_1_1_1.zip** file and select **Open**.

     >[!NOTE]
-    > This file is located in the Documents\PL-200 folder on your machine.
+    > This file is located in the C:\Allfiles\Labs folder on your machine.

 1. Select **Next**.